Today I’ve paired up with the fine folks over at Williams-Sonoma to share my favorite Bloody Mary recipe with all of you!

 Another obvious key to making a fantastic cocktail is freshness.
 Using a juicer to extract the juice from your freshly picked tomatoes will guarantee that you’ll outdo any of the fancy brunch spots where you usually spend $12 for a Bloody Mary.
 Plus making sure it’s fresh also guarantees that you’ll get the most nutrients out of your boozy breakfast.

-The juicer I’m using for this recipe is a beginners juicer I received as a gift several years ago but I’ve got my eyes on a slow juicer (maybe this one or this one?).
+The juicer I’m using for this recipe is a beginners juicer I received as a gift several years ago but I’ve got my eyes on a slow juicer.
 You are welcome to use whatever juicer you’ve got on hand or even better yet – this would be perfect in a Vitamix and would retain any fiber that may be lost with your standard ol’ juicer.
 Do any of you have a juicer?
 I’d love some recommendations!

 Fresh Squeezed Heirloom Harissa Bloody Mary recipe below: